-How to Incorporate Malaysia Company?
+How to Incorporate a Company in Malaysia

 The few incorporation options to choose from include:

 These are companies limited by shares, which requires a minimum of one shareholder (Section 14 of the Companies Act 2016), at least one company director (Section 122 of the Companies Act 2016), and a company secretary.
-The documents to be lodged with SSM include a company constitution, Section 201 (statutory declaration by the company director(s) of not being either bankrupt or convicted of any offence), Section 236(3) (declaration by a person before appointment as Company Secretary), and identity cards/passports of all the director(s) and the company secretary.
+The documents to be lodged with SSM include a company constitution, Section 201 (statutory declaration by the company director(s) of not being either bankrupt or convicted of any offense), Section 236(3) (declaration by a person before appointment as Company Secretary), and identity cards/passports of all the director(s) and the company secretary.
 The main difference between SDN BHD and BHD is that the former can’t have more than 50 shareholders and its shares are not open to the public, unlike the latter.
 Do note that in Malaysia, there is also the option of incorporating a company unlimited, whose incorporation procedure and documents required are the same as a company limited by shares.
-The only difference being, the constitution of an unlimited company must state that the liability of its members is unlimited.
+The only difference is, that the constitution of an unlimited company must state that the liability of its members is unlimited.

-- Sole Proprietorship or Partnership: These can include any form of trade, commerce, profession, or activity done for profit, excluding those specified in the Schedule of the Registration of Businesses Act 1956 (ROBA 1956) and ROBA Rules 1957.
-If the business is entirely owned by an individual under his or her personal name, it is a called Sole-proprietorship.
-If the business is owned by two or more persons but not exceeding 20 persons, it is called a Partnership.
-Do note that the registration (for one to five years) can either be done at SSM counter or online through the Ezbiz portal ezbiz.ssm.com.my, and must be done within 30 days of the starting of the business.
+These can include any form of trade, commerce, profession, or activity done for profit, excluding those specified in the Schedule of the Registration of Businesses Act 1956 (ROBA 1956) and ROBA Rules 1957.
+If the business is entirely owned by an individual under his or her personal name, it is called Sole-proprietorship.
+If the business is owned by two or more persons but not exceeding 20 persons, it is known as a Partnership.
+Do note that the registration (for one to five years) can either be done at the SSM counter or online through the Ezbiz portal ezbiz.ssm.com.my and must be done within 30 days of the starting of the business.

-- Limited Liability Partnership (LLP): This is an alternative business vehicle – formed by professionals such as Lawyers, Chartered Accountants, and Company Secretaries – regulated under the Limited Liability Partnerships Act 2012.
-Its salient features include flexibility in terms of formation, maintenance, and termination; protection of limited liability to its partners (meaning any debts are borne by the assets of the LLP and not that of its partners); and a legal status of a body corporate capable of suing and being sued.
+This is an alternative business vehicle – formed by professionals such as Lawyers, Chartered Accountants, and Company Secretaries – regulated under the Limited Liability Partnerships Act 2012.
+Its salient features include flexibility in terms of formation, maintenance, and termination; protection of limited liability to its partners (meaning any debts are borne by the assets of the LLP and not that of its partners); and legal status of a body corporate capable of suing and being sued.

-Incorporation of Company in Malaysia under the Companies Act 2016 (for SDN BHD and BHD)
+Incorporation of Company in Malaysia Under the Companies Act 2016 (for SDN BHD and BHD)

 In general, there are three types of companies that can be incorporated in Malaysia – limited by shares (fee is RM1,000), limited by guarantee (fee is RM3,000), and company unlimited.
-All these have few common features including a name, as well as one or more members and company directors.
+All these have a few common features including a name, as well as one or more members and company directors.

 But the most common type is a company limited by shares.
-If such a limited company has at least one director who has a principal place of residence in Malaysia and one promoter, it is a private limited company. (or locally known as SDN BHD)
+If such a limited company has at least one director who has a principal place of residence in Malaysia and one promoter, it is a Private Limited company. (or locally known as SDN BHD)

 While it is a public company (or locally known as BHD), if it has at least two directors who have a principal place of residence in Malaysia and a minimum of one promoter.

-- paid-up capital (minimum of RM1)
+- Paid-Up Capital (minimum of RM1)

-- details of directors(s) and promoter(s)
+- Details of Directors(s) and Promoter(s)

-- additional documents (if any)
+- Additional Documents (if any)

 Do note that all companies in Malaysia must appoint a company secretary (who ordinarily has a principal place of residence in Malaysia ) within 30 days of incorporation.
-He or she must either be licensed by SSM, or a member of a professional organisation prescribed by the Ministry of Domestic Trade and Consumer Affairs.
+He or she must either be licensed by SSM, or a member of a professional organization prescribed by the Ministry of Domestic Trade and Consumer Affairs.

 Overall, company secretaries in Malaysia are tasked with ensuring that your company complies with all the regulatory requirements including taxation, keeping proper accounts and bookkeeping, passing directors’ and members’ resolutions in a timely manner, as well as setting the financial year-end.